-Dallas is a modern metropolis in north Texas and is both the commercial and cultural hub of the region.
-One reason tourists flock here is for Downtown’s Sixth Floor Museum at Dealey Plaza which commemorates the site of President John F. Kennedy’s assassination in 1963.
+Dallas is a modern metropolis in north Texas and is both the region’s commercial and cultural hub.
+One reason tourists flock here is for Downtown’s Sixth Floor Museum at Dealey Plaza, which commemorates the site of President John F. Kennedy’s assassination in 1963.
 In the Arts District, the Dallas Museum of Art and the Crow Collection of Asian Art cover thousands of years of art.
 The sleek Nasher Sculpture Center showcases contemporary sculpture.

 Wherever you decide to stay, Dallas, or elsewhere, book via our luxury travel concierge.
 We offer free upgrades, free breakfasts, and free perks at hotels including the Four Seasons, Park Hyatt, Ritz Carlton, InterContinental, and more at no extra cost.

 Typically, our free benefits at luxury hotels include:

 - $100 USD equivalent Hotel experiential credit per room per stay